Could untreated hearing loss impact our personality?

 This link is thought to be possible due to the fact that untreated hearing loss could result in seniors choosing to withdraw from social situations where they find it difficult to hear4.

 "To our knowledge, this is the first time a link between hearing and personality changes has been established in longitudinal studies," said psychologist Dr Anne Ingeborg Berg.

 "Hearing loss directly affects the quality of social situations.
 If the perceived quality of social interaction goes down, it may eventually affect whether and how we relate to others."4

-If you believe a loved one is being affected by untreated hearing loss, and could benefit from a hearing solution, click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+If you believe a loved one is being affected by untreated hearing loss, and could benefit from a hearing solution, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1AIHW, Life Expectancy.
 Accessed August 24, 2015.